 Treasury Inspector General for Tax Administration

-WASHINGTON – The Internal Revenue Service (IRS) could save more than $111 million in real estate rental costs over the next five years by increasing the use of workstation sharing by teleworkers, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) paid for information technology hardware maintenance services it neither needed nor received, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.

 Note: The difference between the date TIGTA issues an audit report to the Internal Revenue Service and the date TIGTA publicly releases the report is due to TIGTA's internal review process to ensure that public release is in compliance with Federal confidentiality laws.

 A special plugin is required to view PDF documents.
 To obtain the free PDF reader, please visit the Adobe web site.